Danielos12/Attendance-list-v1.0/README.md

   const conPer = document.querySelector('.container-person');
 // ...
 ```
 Now we have to operate on `UI` and `Person` classes.
-In order to do that, we are going to import them, on the very top of our current file.
+In order to do that, we are going to import them and place them on the very top of our current file.
 I am going to describe them in detail in the next step.

 ```javascript
 import UI from '../List/UI.js';